 Booking and communicating this open time sets a boundary and an expectation for when you are most available.

 Beyond internal availability with your team and colleagues, one of the ways I manage my availability for external meetings is to set up different calendars through Calendly.
-It syncs with my Google calendar and gives complete control over which days and time-slots I want to be considered available and which ones I do not.
-All I do you have to do is set up your preference, send the link to the person requesting a meeting, and they can book within the availability parameters you set.
+It syncs with my Google calendar and gives complete control over which days and time slots I want to be considered available and which ones I do not.
+All you have to do is set up your preference, send the link to the person requesting a meeting, and they can book within the availability parameters you set.

 4. Ask your team to batch their questions